Professor of Law and Co-Director of Academic Programs and Senior Scholar of CPIP

 Adam Mossoff is Professor of Law at George Mason University School of Law.
-He is also Co-Director of Academic Programs and a Senior Scholar at the Center for the Protection of Intellectual Property at George Mason, which he co-founded in 2012.
+He is also Co-Director of Academic Programs and a Senior Scholar at the Center for the Protection of Intellectual Property at Mason Law, which he co-founded in 2012.
 He teaches and writes in the areas of patent law, trade secrets, trademark law, property law, and internet law.
-He has published extensively on the theory and history of how patents and other intellectual property rights are fundamental property rights.
-His article on the very first patent war, the Sewing Machine War of the 1850s, has been widely cited in today's public policy debates concerning patent litigation, patent licensing, and patent pools.
-He has testified before the Senate, and he has spoken at numerous congressional staff briefings, professional association conferences, and academic conferences, as well as at the PTO, the FTC, the DOJ, and the Smithsonian Institution.
-He is Co-Chairman of the Intellectual Property Committee of the IEEE-USA, and he is a member of the Amicus Committee of the American Intellectual Property Law Association, the Public Policy Committee of the Licensing Executives Society, and the Academic Advisory Board of the Copyright Alliance.
+He has published extensively on the theory and history of how patents and other intellectual property rights are fundamental property rights that should be secured to their owners and legally protected as commercial assets in the marketplace.
+He has testified before the Senate and the House on patent legislation, and he has spoken at numerous congressional staff briefings and academic conferences, as well as at the PTO, the FTC, the DOJ, the National Academy of Sciences, and the Smithsonian Institution.
+In addition to academic journals, he has written on issues in the patent policy debates in the New York Times, Forbes, Slate, The Hill, Investor’s Business Daily, and in other media outlets.
+He is a member of the Public Policy Committee of the Licensing Executives Society, an appointed member of the Amicus Committee of the American Intellectual Property Law Association, and a member of the Academic Advisory Committee of the Copyright Alliance.
+He has served as Chairperson and Vice Chairperson of the Intellectual Property Committee of the IEEE-USA, and is currently a member in good standing.